lorforlinux/docs.beagleboard.io/projects/beagleconnect/introduction.rst

 #. **Network agnostic:** BeagleConnect™ allows Greybus to be network agnostic.
 This means it can be used over networks like 6lowpan, which has incredible wireless range, or over optical networks for high-throughput, low-latency use cases.

 #. **Rapid Prototyping:** Any device (e.g., `mikroBUS add-on boards <https://www.mikroe.com/click-boards>`_) connected to the greybus node can be accessed from the Linux host.
 In this setup, only the Linux host needs to have device drivers.
-We remove the need to write drivers for the OS our node (the device with which peripheral is actually connected) runs on (e.g. `ZephyrRTOS <https://www.zephyrproject.org>`_, `Nuttx <https://nuttx.apache.org>`_, etc).
+We remove the need to write drivers for the OS our node (the device with which peripheral is actually connected) runs on (e.g. `Zephyr RTOS Project <https://www.zephyrproject.org>`_, `Nuttx <https://nuttx.apache.org>`_, etc).
 This allows being able to prototype devices by just creating a Linux driver instead of having to write drivers for each individual embedded OS.

 #. **Star topology IoT and IIoT networks:** Greybus was designed to be low level and allow hot-plugging of remote devices.
 This means a greybus network does not need to use bulky protocols like REST and data formats like JSON.
 This in turn allows using relatively low-powered device as nodes.